nourabosen/USearch/README.md

-# USearch — Ulauncher Extension
+# FileFlow — Ulauncher Extension

 **Find files and folders quickly using the system locate database (plocate/locate) with mounted hardware drive support and intelligent "Open With" functionality.**